Bordentown Sewerage Authority

 Authority Collection and Conveyance System

 The sewerage collection and conveyance system consists of approximately sixty-five (65) miles of gravity sewers and force mains.
 The gravity sewers range in size from 6 to 30 inches in diameter, and the BSA owned force mains vary from 4 to 16 inches in diameter.
 The force mains convey flow discharged from sewage pump stations.
-There are fifteen sewage pump stations owned by the BSA and six that are privately owned.
+There are sixteen sewage pump stations owned by the BSA and six that are privately owned.
 The overall system is reported to be in marginal to good condition.
 While the system functions adequately at this time, a portion of the gravity sewers, which were constructed in the 1910s are susceptible to infiltration which is stormwater runoff entering the sewer pipes.
 This is undesirable because it dilutes the wastewater and increases treatment costs.